The Desert And The Sea

 In early 2012 Michael traveled to the Horn of Africa to research a book about Somali piracy and ways to end it.
 He was kidnapped and spent 32 months in Somalia as a hostage.
 Here he chronicles the full story.
 Written with dark humor, candor but also a literary journalist’s clinical distance and eye for detail, The Desert and the Sea reads like Catch-22 meets Black Hawk Down.

 Michael weaves his own experience—including physical injury, starvation, isolation and terror—with a larger examination of the world around him.
-He explores the economics and history of piracy (going all the way back to America’s own colonial history), the effects of postcolonialism (Italian and British); the politics of hostage negotiation and ransom (including Moore’s mother’s role in gaining his release); the legalities of industrial fishing (he spent more than five months aboard a hijacked tuna long-liner—the only Western writer to experience life aboard a ship hijacked by Somali pirates); the role of Islam among the pirates, and he masterfully places his ordeal into political and historical context (including the rise of al-Shabaab and ISIS).
+He explores the economics and history of piracy (going back to America’s own colonial history), the effects of postcolonialism (Italian, British); the politics of hostage negotiation and ransom; the legalities of industrial fishing (he spent more than five months aboard a hijacked tuna long-liner — the only Western author to experience life aboard a ship hijacked by Somali pirates); and the role of Islam among the pirates.

 Michael writes movingly about grappling with the idea of ending his own life, as well as his search for meaning during his darkest hours.
 During a long 18-month period when his feet had to be chained at night, he wondered: “I had flown to Somalia with curiosity and compassion; I had wanted to show, as far as I could, how Somalis lived and what pirates thought.
 With the chains on, I instead struggled every night with hatred and debilitating rage.
 What helped was a paradoxical attitude of forgiveness toward the guards.
 I also remembered the ancient idea, from Epictetus, that a victim suffers only by his own consent.
 Self-pity does nothing but heighten the pain.
 The appropriate answer to the question, ‘Why me? is the other question, Why not me?’”